code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 sidebar_label: State as Communication Channel
 ---

-We'll now make it possible to add new `TodoItem`s to our state.
-To start off, we'll extract `TodoForm` component out of `src/App.tsx`.
-Create a new file `src/TodoForm.tsx`, with following contents:
+It's time to make it possible to add new `TodoItem`s to the state.
+To start off, extract `TodoForm` view out of `src/App.tsx`.
+Create a new file `src/TodoForm.tsx` with following contents:

 ```tsx
 import React from "react";